ahgroup/DSAIRM/README.md

 a Bibtex entry for the citation [can be found here](https://ahgroup.github.io/DSAIRM/authors.html).

-The development of this package was partially supported by NIH grant U19AI117891.
+The development of this package was/is partially supported by NIH grants U19AI117891 and U01AI150747.